Amirhossein77-98/TaskMate/README.md

-# 🧠 FocusMate
+# 🧠 TaskMate
 ### A minimal, fast, elegant task manager for Android — built with Material You & OneUI-inspired design.

-FocusMate is a lightweight and beautifully polished to-do manager designed for clarity and speed.
+TaskMate is a lightweight and beautifully polished to-do manager designed for clarity and speed.
 Built in Kotlin with modern Android architecture, it combines simplicity with powerful features such as auto-sorting, swipe gestures, archiving, localization, and dark mode.

 ---